Shuhua-Group/NGS.PRSS1-2caller/README.md

 # NGS-PRSS-caller

-NGS-PRSS-caller is a tool for solving misaligned short-reads of the pseudogenes PRSS3P2 and TRY7 at PRSS1-PRSS2 locus.
-NGS-PRSS-caller realigns short reads to GRCh38 ALT contig (chr7_KI270803v1_alt) from NGS aligned data (bam format), and detects variants including SNV, INDEL and CNV at PRSS1-PRSS2 locus with high accuracy and sensitivity.
+NGS-PRSS-caller is a toolkit for calling genetic variants at PRSS1-PRSS2 locus, which can solve the problem of misaligned short-reads from the pseudogenes PRSS3P2 and TRY7.
+NGS-PRSS-caller realigns short reads to GRCh38 ALT contig (chr7_KI270803v1_alt) from NGS aligned data with GRCh38 as reference (file in bam format), and detects variants including SNV, INDEL and CNV at PRSS1-PRSS2 locus with high accuracy and sensitivity.
 NGS-PRSS-caller can also annotate the biological consequences of a variant and perform variant phasing with population-level data.

 ## Installation